bodywork-ml/bodywork-docs/docs/user_guide.md

     --name=my-classification-product-1605214260
 ```

-Would stream logs directly to your terminal, from the workflow execution attempt labelled `my-classification-product-1605214260`, in precisely the same way as was described for the `bodywork deployment logs` command [above](#deploying-workflows).
+Would stream logs directly to your terminal, from the workflow execution attempt labelled `my-classification-product-1605214260`, in precisely the same way as was described for the `bodywork deployment logs` command [described above](#deploying-workflows).